Updated: Mar 9

 It's no secret that airframe icing kills pilots.
 It's no secret that turbulence kills pilots.
+It's no secret that deep, moist convection and thunderstorms kill pilots.
 But what about density altitude?
 Density altitude is perhaps just as hazardous as airframe icing and turbulence.
-In a recent NTSB study, density altitude contributed to just as many accidents as airframe icing and as many accidents as turbulence as shown in the pie chart below.
+In an older NTSB study, density altitude contributed to just as many accidents as airframe icing and as many accidents as turbulence as shown in the pie chart below.

 What is density altitude?
 In simple terms, density altitude (DA) is pressure altitude corrected for non-standard temperature.
 Therefore, if the pressure and temperature throughout the atmosphere matches the standard, then pressure altitude and density altitude are the same.
-Of course, during the warm season, the temperature is generally above standard in most locations around the U.S.
+Of course, during the warm season, the temperature is generally above standard in most airports throughout the U.S.

 While a pilot can determine pressure altitude in the cockpit (by setting the altimeter to 29.92"), there's no instrument that you can use to directly measure the density altitude.
 It must be calculated based on the pressure, temperature and dewpoint temperature.

-Of course, no pilot is going to calculate the density of air.
+Of course, no pilot is going to calculate the density of air while waiting to depart.
 This was just an exercise to understand how the actual density of air at the surface relates to a given altitude.
-In this particular case, the aircraft will perform as if it is at 2,000 feet MSL not sea level.
+In this particular case, the aircraft will perform as if it is at 2,000 feet MSL, not sea level.

 Using this online calculator, the density altitude can be determined by simply obtaining the observed station pressure, observed station temperature and observed station dewpoint temperature.
 You can easily get the surface temperature and dewpoint from the ASOS or AWOS broadcast, but the surface pressure (altimeter setting) is adjusted to mean sea level.
 But for now, let's assume we are at sea level with standard pressure.

-What about that moisture?
+What about that moisture we disregarded earlier?
 The table above considers the atmosphere to be completely dry.
-Of course, that is not the case in a real atmosphere.
+Of course, that is not the case in a real atmosphere on any given day.
 On most warm weather days the dewpoint temperature may range from 60°F to 80°F providing plenty of moisture.
 The moisture in the atmosphere makes the air less dense which leads to a slightly higher density altitude.

 So is there a need to correct the table above?
 Actually no. The correction is taken when the actual density altitude is calculated.
 In order to properly calculate the density altitude, virtual temperature must be used, not the actual temperature.
 Virtual temperature is the temperature that air will achieve if all of the moisture was removed.
 Many thermodynamic equations become much easier with virtual temperature since it greatly simplifies them.